rylew2/portfolio-rylew/content/project/machine-learning-assignments.md

 </figure>
 <br />

 ### Comparison and Conclusion of Supervised Algorithms

 No final comparison is complete without consideration of both test performance and runtimes.
 Boosting was the clear winner and outperforms all other algorithms for both datasets.
+The only issue is if you look at time, AdaBoost performs the worst.
+KNN and Decision Trees run the fastest.

 <figure class="image">
   <Image src="/images/project/machineLearning/supervised-test-perf.jpg" alt="support vector machine">